Talkala logo

 What you agree to when you create an account

 Creating an account means you agree to the Terms of Service and acknowledge the Privacy Policy.
-Both are linked directly on the sign-up screen so you can read them before you commit.
+The current accepted policy versions are stored on the account record.

-There's no separate checkbox to tick.
-Instead, the sign-up screen puts direct links to the Terms of Service and Privacy Policy right next to the account creation buttons.
-The idea is that you can actually read them before clicking, not just check a box you'll never look at.
+There is no separate checkbox.
+The sign-up screen links to the Terms of Service and Privacy Policy next to the account creation buttons so you can read them before you create an account.

 • Terms of Service covers service scope, billing rules, limits, and acceptable use.

-• Privacy Policy covers what account, billing, call, and messaging data Talkala processes.
+• Privacy Policy covers what account, billing, call, messaging, contact, support, browser-storage, and security-check data Talkala processes.

 • Marketing consent is not bundled into basic account creation.